 - There's three things Brian Michael Bendis is particularly known for: A decompressed style that takes forever to advance the plot, his love of trolling readers, and this.
 For example, Bendis responded to reader revolt over his poor characterization of X-23 by stating on his Tumblr that her experiences on Murderworld changed her (rather than addressing it on-panel), claiming that Executive Meddling altered his plans for Battle of the Atom (and that the deviations in a second battle with the future brotherhood steer things where he originally planned them to go), or confirming that the time travel ending of the Will arc of Uncanny X-Men would not remove Xavier, Jr. from the timeline.
 And his Word Of God statements frequently get snarky, especially when combined with his love of trolling the readers or when responding to criticism.

-- Convergence Writer Jeff King confirmed that all the characters held hostage by Telos regained their lost lives, meaning Superman, Lois and little Jonathan got to live happily ever after.
+- Convergence Writer Jeff King confirmed that all the characters held hostage by Telos regained their lost lives.

 - The author of The Lion King Adventures, ThatPersonYouMightKnow, has confirmed many things on the fan forum that pertain to the series.
 Here are some notable examples: